wgseligman/GramsSim/README.md

 # GramsG4

 If you want a formatted (or easier-to-read) version of this file, scroll to the bottom.
+If you're reading this on github, then it's already formatted.

 ## Table of Contents